ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The DOM is created by the browser upon running the source code as a way for javascript and the user to interact with it without changing the source code.

+It is represented as a tree with each node of the tree being an HTML element.
 <!-- your answer ends here -->

 ## Question 6